transformationflow/transformationflow.github.io/docs/index.md

 ### Workflow Simplification
 Data workflows can be extremely complicated, requiring repeated context switching, multiple systems and large-scale data management, which impacts productivity by limiting the opportunity to get into a flow state for creative problem solving.
 By keeping the entire workflow inside one platform and mode of thinking, the objective is to maximise creative productivity.

+### Deployment
+Simple deployment patterns are documented and supported with powerful functions to leverage powerful native functionality (e.g. external tables, partitioned & clustered tables and Google Cloud Storage data exports) to enable the end-to-end logical flows to be deployed in a data-efficient manner and to minimise ongoing query costs and maximise performance.

 ### Open Source Code
-The code base is open source, with the source function code (including arguments and detailed descriptions) soon to be made available at [transformationflow/flowfunctions](https://github.com/transformationflow/flowfunctions), and currently useable by any authenticated BigQuery user in the public `flowfunctions` project.
+The code base is open source, with the source function code (including arguments and detailed descriptions) soon to be made available at [transformationflow/flowfunctions](https://github.com/transformationflow/flowfunctions).
+Access to the `flowfunctions` BigQuery project and functions is currently in private beta, please contact [flowfunctions@transformationflow.io](mailto:flowfunctions@transformationflow.io) for access in your geography.

 ## Alternatives
 This framework was born because the alternatives did not meet the requirements for our specific use-cases, where implementation of additional external tools would have added unneccesary complexity to a data transformation process which is completely manageable in pure SQL (plus additional innovstions in scripting, functions, and Data Definition Language).